8 Tools You Must Know for Estate Planning in Singapore

 If you do not write a will, your assets will be distributed according to the rules in the Intestate Succession Act.

-Central Provident Fund (CPF) monies do not form part of a deceased’s estate and cannot be distributed under a will, or under any trust created by you.
+Central Provident Fund (CPF) monies do not form part of a deceased’s estate and cannot be distributed under a will.
 This is because monies deposited into CPF accounts are held on trust in favour of the person(s) nominated to receive the funds.

 In other words, the person(s) you have nominated to receive your CPF funds will receive all your CPF monies.